-Do you have a tourism strategy?
-And what is a tourism strategy?
-David Mora from Emoturismo, a company launched with the aim of bringing human emotion and deeper experiences into travel, explored these industry essentials during a ProfileTree Business Leaders video interview.
+Having a tourism strategy helps businesses access entirely new audiences and unlock lucrative profits.
+David Mora, from Emoturismo, a company launched with the aim of bringing human emotion and deeper experiences into travel, explores these industry essentials during a recent ProfileTree Business Leaders interview.

 David Mora, who set up Emoturismo in 2013, explained that, for him, tourism isn’t so much a job but is a passion.
 In fact, David’s interest in helping tourism to be all it can be is evidenced by his decision to begin PhD studies in the subject.